 Associate Professor of Geology Cynthia Fadem, the College’s geoarcheologist, leads the Earlham team each year amid an ambitious research agenda that extends to other geological sites in Armenia, Croatia and Colorado.
 In fact, Fadem’s zest for mentoring students on undergraduate research led her to be included on national list of faculty who inspire.

 Contact Cynthia Fadem for more information.

-The Tanzania experience is just one of the experiences students will have as part of the EPIC Advantage.
+The Tanzania experience is just one of the experiences students could have as part of the Epic Advantage.

 Earlham is one of only a handful of colleges and universities in the United States to offer funded internships and research experiences to all students.
 These opportunities take place during the summer, prior to a student’s junior or senior year, and funding may include travel expenses